-A reliability assessment has not been completed for this business case as - whilst the combined packages represent a total cost of £9m - the individual schemes making up the packages are all smaller than £2m and dispersed across the network.
-The largest scheme is the East and North Bexhill Walking and Cycling scheme which - including optimism bias - has a cost estimate of £1.79m in 2017 prices.
+A reliability assessment has not been completed for this business case as - whilst the combined packages represent a total cost of £9m12m - the individual schemes making up the packages are generally all smaller than £2m and dispersed across the network.
+The largest scheme is the East and North Bexhill Walking and Cycling scheme which - including optimism bias - has a cost estimate of £1.79m2.25m in 2017 prices.